bjorkstromm/martinbjorkstrom.com/input/posts/2020-04-17-i-ported-my-blog-to-statiq.md

     };
 }
 ```

-The rendering of the shared template happens in the `post process` phase in a abstract pipeline called [`ApplyLayoutPipeline`](https://github.com/mholo65/mholo65/blob/master/src/Pipelines/ApplyLayoutPipeline.cs).
+The rendering of the shared template happens in the `post process` phase in an abstract pipeline called [`ApplyLayoutPipeline`](https://github.com/mholo65/mholo65/blob/master/src/Pipelines/ApplyLayoutPipeline.cs).
 In order to apply the layout to any document, we just need to inherit `ApplyLayoutPipeline` in our pipelines and the shared layout will be applied automatically.

 ```csharp
 protected ApplyLayoutPipeline()